How To Report Your Crypto Taxes with TurboTax

 - Once you get to your Wages & Income screen, click Start next to Cryptocurrency.
 If you didn’t already select that you sold or traded cryptocurrency, add it by clicking “Add more income” on this screen and selecting cryptocurrency.

-- You’ll be asked if you sold or traded cryptocurrency in 2019.
+- You’ll be asked if you sold or traded cryptocurrency in the last tax year.
 Click Yes.

 - Click the TokenTax logo on this next screen.